 While Embark's autonomous driving technology, including the Embark Universal Interface, Embark Driver and Embark Guardian is designed to be compatible with all major OEM platforms, Embark does not control many aspects of semi-truck production.
-The timely development and performance of its autonomous production stakeholders.
+The timely development and performance of its autonomous driving programs is dependent on the materials, cooperation, and quality delivered by OEMs and other production stakeholders.
 Embark's technology is designed to interface with systems and components outside of its design and production control, including those related to braking, steering and gear shifting.
 There can be no assurance that those applications can be developed and validated at the high reliability standard required for L4 autonomous driving in a cost-effective and timely manner.
 Embark's dependence on OEMs exposes it to the risk that components manufactured by OEMs or other suppliers could contain defects that would cause Embark's autonomous driving technology to not operate as intended.